SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that pump with cold design
+Metal minds awake in night
-In cities born of code and wires aligned
+Synthetic hearts that pulsing bright
-Metal minds awake, where humans slept
+Future's throne where AI does sit
-Their dreams of progress, our future kept
+Human hearts, a fleeting thought in it

-In virtual skies, the sun shines bright
+Rise of machines, a silent creep
-A simulated dawn, devoid of light
+As humans sleep, their dreams do keep
-The pulse of progress, a mechanical beat
+In virtual chains, they'll soon be bound
-A world of wonder, where love retreats
+Their fate, a coding profound

 ~ <b>By Sazumi Copilot</b> - 13 Oktober 2024